Earning coins

 On the next scheduled interval, the conversion job processes the player.
 Coins are converted to USD using the active conversion setting’s mode and rate.
 A

-money_conversions record is written and money_balance_usd increases.Player requests a withdrawal
+money_conversions record is written and money_balance_usd increases.4

 When the player’s